 Mercedes-Benz Vehicles Recalled for Loose Sunroof Assemblies

 German automaker Daimler will pay $13 million in civil penalties to settle an investigation conducted by the National Highway Traffic Safety Administration (NHTSA) into how the automaker conducted its recalls.
-According to CNET.com, the federal agency opened an investigation into Mercedes-Benz USA last year to learn more about how it handled various recalls.
+According to various reports, the federal agency opened an investigation into Mercedes-Benz USA last year to learn more about how it handled various recalls.

 Company’s Actions Under Scrutiny

 The probe came as the company’s actions surrounding recall reporting and execution came under scrutiny.
 Specifically, NHTSA said it failed to notify owners in a timely manner and did not act promptly to start two specific recalls.
 The agency also said the settlement would address concerns about the automaker’s VIN lookup tool for owners to check and see if their vehicle has an open recall.

 NHTSA officials said these laws are important to ensure the agency’s ability to provide critical oversight.
 The automaker will pay $13 million upfront with another $7 million fine deferred for now.
 The additional fee will activate if the automaker does not meet specific conditions Mercedes-Benz will also need to meet with NHTSA once per quarter to discuss its recall operations for one year.

 An auto recall occurs when an automaker or the NHTSA determine that a car model or several models have a safety-related defect or fails to comply with a federal safety standard.
 When this occurs, the automaker will alert owners to the problem and offer a free repair.
 A recall doesn’t mean that the entire vehicle will be replaced.
 Typically, the dealership will fix the defective part or offer a repair for a defective charge.
 The law requires that automakers provide these recall repairs at no charge to consumers.